zzo14/BRMM-Motorkhana-webapp/README.md

 1. **Desktop Focus:** The website is designed primarily for desktop displays, and mobile platforms are not a priority.
 2. **Integration of Features:** Assume the driver search feature is on the home page of the admin interface and linked to other features, such as listing all drivers and editing runs.
 3. **Flash Messages for Feedback:** Flash messages are used to provide real-time feedback to administrators regarding the success or failure of their actions, such as adding or editing driver information.
-4. **Limited Access:** Only drivers who have participated in the current season are granted permission to view driver interface.
+4. **Limited Access:** Only drivers who have participated in the current season are granted permission to view the driver interface.

 ### Design Decisions
 #### Public Interface